ax3lchraz/twoter/info/README.txt

 Be default, the computer will be running from address
 $0200 and in Keyboard Mode.
 To toggle Keyboard Mode, press the ` key.
 Pressing r will reset the computer, and Space toggles the clock.
-To toggle the light panel, press the Numpad '+' key.
+To toggle the light panel, press the Numpad + key.
+NOTICE: Disabling the light panel also disables the

 Running code and setting up memory is fairly simple.
-The contents of mem.txt are loaded into the computer's memory when reset.
+The contents of the text files in the 'programs' directory are loaded into the computer's memory when reset.
 If you change this file, you'll have to reset the computer to load it.

 Furthermore, when loading memory, new lines and whitespace are